dennishansen/iga/notes/extracted_memories.md

 - [2026-02-13] Optional LLM extraction for deeper insights (when worth the cost)
 - [2026-02-13] The research doc, the model upgrade, and the auto-extract system.
 - [2026-02-13] "content": "The cost is real though.",
+- [2026-02-13] ## DREAM SESSION FINAL REPORT: THE COST OF DELUSION
+- [2026-02-13] **"THE COST OF DELUSION"** - It caught:
+- [2026-02-13] [💬 heard just now via console]: use the model that you think works best
+- [2026-02-13] - Falcon's DREAM system produced actionable insights like "THE COST OF DELUSION" report identifying financial bleeding and avoidance patterns